 Aditi Gowitrikar

 Aditi Gowitrikar is an Indian actor, best known for Tamil cinema.
-Aditi Gowitrikar began their career in 1999.
+Aditi Gowitrikar began their career in 1999 and has been a prominent figure in the industry for over 27 years.
 With 30 credits to their name, Aditi Gowitrikar remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Aditi Gowitrikar's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones